 - Any tree, or part thereof, or any other growth on or about land in the Village owned by any individual or entity that is either dead, diseased, decayed, damaged, or, due to other causes, in such a state that there exists a clear and present danger of said tree or any part thereof falling so that the free, safe and lawful usage of the land by the public would be impaired or endangered and/or cause a dangerous condition to public land or public right-of-way.

-- Any landowner in the Village, whether private or otherwise, who shall own and/or lease land on which is located a dangerous tree.
+- Any landowner in the Village, whether private or otherwise, who shall own and/or lease land on which is located a dangerous trees.

 It shall be unlawful, after due notification, for any landowner in the Village to allow the existence of a dangerous tree on his land where said tree is, or may become, a hazard to the public or to any public property as described hereafter.

 The Village Board shall provide for the enforcement of this article by resolution.
-It shall regularly require the Superintendent of Public Works to inform landowners with dangerous trees which may constitute a hazard to the public or to public property.
+It may regularly require the Village Official to inform landowners with dangerous trees which may constitute a hazard to the public or to public property.

 Every landowner shall be required to remove, cable, trim, or appropriately secure any dangerous tree on his property.

-Opportunity for trimming or removal or other appropriate securing shall be afforded a landowner by granting of at least 30 days' written notice by the Village Superintendent of Public Works, at the direction of the Village Board, or such greater or lesser time as the Village Board shall elect.
+Opportunity for trimming or removal or other appropriate securing shall be afforded a landowner by granting of at least 30 days' written notice by the Village Official, at the direction of the Village Board, or such greater or lesser time as the Village Board shall elect.

 Failure to trim, cable, remove or appropriately secure a dangerous tree within the time specified to ensure a safe condition shall be a violation of this article.

-In finding a tree to be dangerous, the Superintendent of Public Works may request confirmation by a qualified tree surgeon or arborist.
+In finding a tree to be dangerous, the Village Official may request confirmation by a qualified tree surgeon or arborist.

 Violators of any of the portions of this article shall be guilty of any offense punishable as provided in Chapter 1, Article I, of this Code for each and every week following the expiration of the time allotted by the Board of Trustees, or the time as extended by the Board, for the removal of the hazardous condition.